UtrechtUniversity/researchcloud-items/docs/roles/aptly_add.md

 2. Triggers this script for a first run.
 3. Ensures all files added to the repository in this way are readable by the webserver.

+The `aptly_add_packages.sh` performs an `su` to the Aptly user, so it must be run by a user with appropriate privileges.

 ## Variables

 All these variables are required: